 This year, for the first time, I started to think about the honeybee hives on our farm (12 currently) and how we might be able to tell whether the yields they’re taking leave enough for the native bees around us.
 We try to have enough and we can definitely see many different kinds of bees, but is there actually enough yield for all of them to be healthy and prosper?
 How can we tell?
 It’s something I’ll be thinking more about and would love to hear the input of others.

 I’m also working to expand this to all species, not just the ones I recognize as partners on a farm (like pollinators…although even black flies are pollinators).
 What about the yields for the tent caterpillars?
 And the yields of creatures that eat tent caterpillars.
 Or the yields for mosquitoes (how much blood do I have?!) and for those who eat mosquitoes.
 Or for the cabbage loopers and flea beetles and cucumber beetles and squash bugs.
-And fungi and powdery mildew.
+Fungi and powdery mildew.
 And everything that eats or lives off those things – both above and below ground, and at various life stages.
 And then the predators of those predators…..and all along the cycle of life.
 I mean, when we talk about feeding the world, these are all members of the world too.
 How many species are getting a good yield from this farm?
 And can we keep leaving room for them while continuing to have enough yields to support our own health and happiness?
 I guess then, the primary species not getting a yield from my farm are pest control and pesticide companies.

 Shannon wrote this for the November 2017 issue of Rural Delivery magazine.